-1. Whenever possible, always use active voice over passive voice in sentences.
-Active voice shows the subject doing the action.
+- 1. Whenever possible, always use active voice over passive voice in sentences.
+Active voice shows the subject doing the action. - E.g., Jane loves Western.

-- ✓ E.g., Jane loves Western. - √ (Avoid) Western is loved by Jane.
+(Avoid) Western is loved by Jane.

-Passive voice is not incorrect; it's just not the best way to phrase ideas within news stories or broad communication.
-Utilizing active voice can tighten writing and avoid awkward, vague or wordy sentences.
+Passive voice is not incorrect; it's just not the best way to phrase your thoughts.
+Sometimes passive voice can be awkward, vague and wordy.
+Utilizing active voice can tighten writing.

-- 2. Bullet lists must have simple and consistent formatting within a story.
+2. Bullet lists must have simple and consistent formatting within a story.
 Punctuation use and capitalization will depend on the length and type of content.
 As a general rule, short lists don't need punctuation or need not be capitalized.
 For standardization, use en dash for lists.

-- ✓ E.g., Features of the new building include:
+E.g., Features of the new building include:

-- √ a cafeteria
+- a cafeteria

-- ✓ a library
+- a library

-- √ a research lab
+- a research lab